 How to Handle Back to School Anxiety as Schools Reopen

-It may also be the first time your child has seen their friends for a long time.
-They may be sad that they can’t hug each other when they are reunited, or may be worried about whether they are still ‘in’ with their group of friends, particularly if some have been in contact more or less than others.
-Your child might also miss the friends that aren’t in their class ‘bubble’ or haven’t returned to school at the same time.
+Your child is likely to have not seen most of their friends for a long time.
+They might be sad that they can’t hug each other when reunited or maybe they’re worried about whether they’re still ‘in’ with their group of friends, particularly if some have been in contact more or less than others.

 Rumours and disagreements may also begin to fly in the playground.
-It’s likely that children have heard and understood different information about Covid-19 and the lockdown and they may begin to share this with one another.
-This may lead to more anxiety or arguments with friends; for example, if one child says they have been ignoring the lockdown rules to visit family, another may be upset by this because they have been told this isn’t allowed.
-As a result, your child may come home with new questions and information that you will need to discuss with him or her.
+Discussions on the playground mirror those in the adult world and it’s likely that children have heard and understood different information about Covid-19 and the lockdown.
+It’s likely that they may begin to share this with one another, which may lead to more anxiety or even arguments with friends.
+For example. if one child says they have been ignoring the lockdown rules to visit family, another may be upset by this because they have been told this isn’t allowed.
+As a result, your child may come home with new questions and information that you will need to discuss with them.

 It’s possible that your child will come to you with a lot of “what if” questions and answering these as best you can, in an age appropriate way, will help to comfort them.
-For example, they may want to know what will happen if there is a case at their school, and you can explain that the person will be asked to self isolate and the school may be closed temporarily for deep cleaning.
-Or, your child may be worried that because of the 2m rule, a member of staff can’t help if he or she falls over in the playground; but you can reassure your child that they will be looked after if this happens, although the adult may be wearing gloves and a mask to help protect them.
+For example, they may want to know what will happen if there is a case at their school, and you can explain that the person will be asked to self isolate as well as any body who has been in close contact with them.
+Or, your child may be worried that because of social distancing, a member of staff can’t help if they fall over in the playground; but you can reassure your child that they will be looked after if this happens, although the adult may be wearing gloves and a mask to help protect them.

 “If they are interested enough to ask questions, children deserve our time and our best attempt at answering them, but do it slowly and don’t give too much information at one time.” – Dr Amanda Gummer

-A good rule of thumb is to let your child lead the conversation and clarify what their question is before answering, to avoid misunderstanding and overloading them with information they aren’t looking for.
+A good rule of thumb is to let your child lead the conversation and clarify what their question is before answering, to avoid misunderstanding and overloading them with information.